thedavefulton/create-node-cli/README.md

 # @thedavefulton/create-node-cli

-A basic CLI to scaffold out a Node.js project to build simple CLI packages using [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html).
+A basic CLI to scaffold out a Node.js project to build simple CLI packages using [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html) or [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 It was created both as an exercise and to ease daily setup while working through the [Advent of Code](https://adventofcode.com).

 It has all of the basic files and configuration required, as well as a number of packages ([Lodash](https://lodash.com/docs/4.17.15), [Chalk](https://github.com/chalk/chalk), [Prettier](https://prettier.io/docs/en/index.html)) to ease rapid development.